 “The Prisoner” was one of the poems included in the volume of poetry the sisters, led by Charlotte, printed at their own expense as a way to break into the world of publishing.
 Poems of Currer, Ellis, and Acton Bell.
 Published in 1846, it sold a pathetic two copies.
 Read More→

 Maya Angelou (1928 – 2014), the American author, actress, screenwriter, and civil rights activist, was also a prolific poet, publishing collections throughout her writing career.
-This selection of 10 celebrated poems by Maya Angelou is a sampling spanning nearly three decades of her prolific output.
+This selection of 10 celebrated poems by Maya Angelou is a sampling spanning nearly three decades.

 Angelou is perhaps best known for her 1969 memoir, I Know Why the Caged Bird Sings.
 It made literary history as the first nonfiction best-seller by an African-American woman.
-But her poetry has also broken through academic circles, with poems like “Still I Rise” and “Phenomenal Woman” as part of American literary consciousness.
+But her poetry has also enjoyed a wide readership, with poems like “Still I Rise” and “Phenomenal Woman” as part of American literary canon.